Version0.9

 Post-production: editing, colour, sound, VFX, and musicDistribution materials: sales decks, EPKs, festival submissions, and audience-facing promotional content

-All co-producers and third-party contractors (aggregated by the lead producer)Basic automation in standard industry use (loudness normalisation, timecode tools, spell-check)
+All co-producers and third-party contractors (aggregated by the production company or lead producer)Basic automation in standard industry use (loudness normalisation, timecode tools, spell-check)

 Every distributed or exhibited version of the filmNo equivalent exclusion